Basque Shepherd Dog: Characteristics

 The two varieties have many features in common.
 The body is strong and rectangular in outline, usually some 10–20% longer than it is high.
 The eyes are oval and may be brown or amber, the ears are of medium size, triangular and either pendent or folded.

 The Gorbeiakoa has a soft smooth coat of moderate length, shorter on the face and on the front of the legs, and somewhat longer on the back of them.
 It may be either fire-red or fawn; if it is red, some darkening of the muzzle is common.
 Dogs stand some 47 to 61 cm at the withers and usually weigh 18 to 36 kg; bitches are slightly smaller, with weights in the range 17 to 29 kg.

 The coat of the Iletsua variety is a rougher and wirier than that of the Gorbeiakoa.
 It is moderately long, rather shorter on the front of the legs.
-It my be either cinnamon-coloured or fawn.
+It may be either cinnamon-coloured or fawn.
 Dogs stand 47–63 cm and weigh 18 to 33 kg, bitches 46–58 cm with weights up to 30 kg.